Cipher-unhsiV/Cipher-unhsiV/README.md

 - 👯 I’m looking to collaborate in **front end development and ANN**

-- 🤔 I’m looking for help with Full stack
+- 🤔 I’m looking for help with web functionality and HYP

 - 💬 Ask me anything that is related to Java, C/C++, Mdown